 Military Investigating Swastikas at Army Barracks

 FORT BRAGG, N.C.
-(AP) _ Red swastikas painted in an Army barracks where black soldiers live raised new concerns about race relations at one of the world's largest Army bases.
+(AP) _ In the latest evidence of racism at Fort Bragg, red swastikas were painted in an Army barracks where black soldiers live.

 Crudely drawn, 2-foot swastikas were found spray painted Tuesday on eight doors inside a barracks for enlisted men and noncommissioned officers with the 950-man 7th Special Forces Group.
 Black soldiers live in six of the vandalized rooms; the other two rooms are vacant.